-If a True-up Condition shall occur, the Act requires the Governor of the Commonwealth to include in the proposed operating budget of the Commonwealth to be submitted to the Legislature for the next succeeding Commonwealth's state fiscal year ("SFY") a recommendation to appropriate an amount sufficient to meet the expected deficiency.
+If a True-up Condition shall occur, the Act requires the Governor of the Commonwealth to include in the proposed operating budget of the Commonwealth to be submitted to the Legislature for said SFY a recommendation to appropriate an amount sufficient to meet the expected deficiency.
 See "SOURCES OF PAYMENT AND SECURITY FOR THE NOTES-Pledge of Alternative Revenues."

-Pledge of Alternative Revenues In the event of a True-up Condition, the Pledged Funds also will include the Alternative Revenues, consisting of ten cents (\$0.10) per gallon of the Commonwealth's gasoline excise tax imposed under Chapter 64A of the Massachusetts General Laws and credited to the Commonwealth's Highway Fund.
+In the event of a True-up Condition, the Pledged Funds also will include the Alternative Revenues, consisting of ten cents (\$0.10) per gallon of the Commonwealth's gasoline excise tax imposed under Chapter 64A of the Massachusetts General Laws and credited to the Commonwealth's Highway Fund.
 Application of Alternative Revenues to pay principal of and interest on the Notes and other Trust Agreement Obligations will be subject to appropriation by the Massachusetts Legislature.
 See "SOURCES OF PAYMENT AND SECURITY FOR THE NOTES-Pledge of Alternative Revenues" and "THE ALTERNATIVE REVENUES."